opengisch/QField-docs/documentation/get-started/tutorials/get-started-qfc.en.md

 :material-monitor: Desktop preparation

 In order to connect to QFieldCloud, you need the QFieldSync plugin in QGIS.
-The following steps show how to install the plugin and synchronize your data to and from QFieldCloud.

-!!!
-Workflow
 !!!
 Workflow

     :material-monitor: Project Manager